Messly's Top Tips for the SJT 2021/2022

 5. Work through the official practice paper

 The official Foundation Programme SJT practice paper is a complete 70 question SJT paper.
-There is an interactive version that you can do on a computer, and also a paper version.
+There are two practice papers, which you can find here.
 Doing the paper version, and getting used to completing the paper marking sheet will help familiarise you with the format and improve speed on the day.
 There is a marking key with detailed explanations so you understand the rationale behind why some questions are ranked the way they are.
-There is also a second official SJT paper which is on paper only.

 6. Read the scenario carefully